-Literary agent: Liz Calder, same address and phone, e-mail email@example.com
+Literary agent: Liz Calder, same address and phone, firstname.lastname@example.org

-Nigel Calder has spent a lifetime spotting and explaining the big discoveries in all branches of science, from particle physics to human social behaviour.
+Nigel Calder (1931-2014) spent a lifetime spotting and explaining the big discoveries in all branches of science, from particle physics to human social behaviour.

-After army service, graduation from Cambridge University, and two years’ work as a research physicist for the Philips Group, he began his apprenticeship as a science writer on the original staff of the New Scientist in 1956.
+After army service, graduation from Cambridge University, and two years’ work as a research physicist for the Philips Group, he began his apprenticeship as a science writer on the original staff of the New Scientistin 1956.
 He became editor of that magazine in 1962.
-Since 1966, he has worked as an independent author and television scriptwriter.
+From 1966 until his death, he worked as an independent author and television scriptwriter.
 For his work for BBC-TV in scripting and sometimes presenting a long succession of “science specials”, filmed world-wide and typically 2 hours in duration with accompanying books, Calder won the UNESCO Kalinga Prize for the Popularization of Science.
 These and other programmes for BBC-TV spanned the years 1966 (“Russia: Beneath the Sputniks”) to 1981 (“The Comet is Coming!”).